brandur/sorg/content/drafts/ruby-scale.md

 its creator Matz, who gives off the air of a trustworthy benevolent dictator if there ever was one.

-Ruby is also a very frustrating.
+But Ruby is also a very frustrating.
 Its easy syntax and generously loose constraints let you build small programs with incredible speed, but the longer lived that a project is, the more those features become liabilities.
 I've worked